GzaJai/PokeAPI-TechTask/README.md

 # PokeAPI-TechTask
 In this repository, you will find my attempt at a Tech Task from Austral.

-[!WARNING] This project was developed in windows.
+[!tip] This project was developed in windows.